 If we were to make the list a bit shorter, I'd skip Budva in MN, Mostar and Neum in Bosnia, and perhaps Zagreb too - it's charming, but Dubrovnik is more special.
 Instead, you might want to do daytrips from Belgrade, Kotor, Dubrovnik and maybe Ljubljana.
 Serbia has amazing attractions within 200-250 km from Belgrade such as Lepenski Vir; alternatively, take a train to Montenegro and you can stop somewhere in southern Serbia too - for sites like https://en.wikipedia.org/wiki/%C4%90avolja_Varo%C5%A1

 I love love love Croatia.
 It's so unique.
 You'd be missing out if you didn't head to one of the islands.
 They are breathtaking.
 I recommend Hvar, but they are all nice.
 Plitvice lakes are also incredible and on of the top national parks in Europe.
-Dubrovnik is a definite, but you may want to stop in a smaller beach town like Split or Pula (which has ancient roman ruins). over 3 years agoAnswered by Aleks via WorldNomads.com
+Dubrovnik is a definite, but you may want to stop in a smaller beach town like Split or Pula (which has ancient roman ruins). about 4 years agoAnswered by Aleks via WorldNomads.com